ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

   for information on defining pre- and post-conditions, including how to create new ones

 Usage Example 2 (intermediate): Custom action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Not all the actions are simple command calls, and also not all action synchronisation logic is standard.
-In this second example we will show how to create a custom action that operates on a device Tango attribute to configure a set of devices to be reachable (and waits for them to be).
+Not all actions are simple command calls, and not all action synchronisation logic is standard.
+In this second example, we demonstrate how to create a custom action that operates on a Tango device attribute to configure a set of devices to be reachable (and waits for them to become so).

-Let's assume we have a controller device that has to be activated to make it and some other devices reachable.
-Let's say that the controller device has an attribute ``adminMode`` that can be set to ``ONLINE`` to activate the devices.
-Let's also say that to detect the reachability of the devices we can subscribe to the ``telescopeState`` event and that we consider the devices reachable when they are in one of the following states:
-``ON``, ``OFF``, ``STAND_BY``, but the subscription must be done **after** the activation of the controller device (otherwise it will not work).
-Finally, let's say this is a setup procedure and because t is flaky, and we want to retry it up to 3 times with exponential timeouts.
+Let us assume we have a controller device that needs to be activated to make itself and other devices reachable.
+The controller device has an attribute ``adminMode`` that can be set to ``ONLINE`` to activate the devices.
+Assume that to detect the reachability of these devices, we can subscribe to the ``telescopeState`` event and consider the devices reachable when they are in any of the following states: ``ON``, ``OFF``, or ``STAND_BY``.
+However, the subscription must occur **after** the controller device is activated (otherwise it will not work).
+Finally, let us say this is a setup procedure that is prone to failure, so we want to retry it up to 3 times with exponential timeouts.

-To do so, we proceed the following way:
+To achieve this, we proceed as follows:

-1. We define a custom action subclassing the base class :py:class:`ska_integration_test_harness.core.actions.SUTAction`, which if essentially an empty shell
+1. Define a custom action by subclassing the base class :py:class:`ska_integration_test_harness.core.actions.SUTAction`, which is essentially an empty shell.
-2. We override the ``execute_procedure`` method to implement the custom activation logic (in this case, setting the ``adminMode`` attribute)
+2. Override the ``execute_procedure`` method to implement the custom activation logic (in this case, setting the ``adminMode`` attribute).
-3. We override the ``verify_postconditions`` method to implement the custom synchronisation logic (in this case, subscribing to the event and waiting for the devices to be reachable).
-We override also the ``setup`` method to clean up the event tracer and permit multiple runs
+3. Override the ``verify_postconditions`` method to implement the custom synchronisation logic (in this case, subscribing to the event and waiting for the devices to be reachable).
+Also, override the ``setup`` method to clean up the event tracer and allow multiple runs.
-4. Provide a semantic description of the action (and use it when failing)
+4. Provide a semantic description of the action (used in failure messages).
-5. Create an action instance and run it with a retry loop
+5. Create an action instance and run it within a retry loop.

 .. code-block:: python